The Fayetteville Public Schools free summer lunch program will expand to a second mobile service site on Monday.

 Colbert said he expects around 600 people will be served per day this year.

 The new mobile site will open at the Fayetteville Public Library.
 It will be open Monday through Friday until August 8.
-And lunch will be served from 12:30 – 1:00 p.m.
+And lunch will be served in the afternoons from 12:30 – 1:00 p.m.

 The other mobile service is at the Yvonne Richardson Community Center.
 It will be open Monday through Friday.
 And lunch will be served from 11:30 a.m. – 12 p.m.